 - The John C. Hart Memorial Library is an important community asset and extremely popular with residents.
-The Library is wellused.
+The Library is well-used.
 Foot traffic is 300,000 per year currently.
 Major user groups are kids, seniors (typical for most libraries.) - Located at 1130 Main Street in Shrub Oak, it is 20,000 square feet in size.
 The Hart building was donated to the Town in the 1920's.
 A major expansion/renovation was completed in 1990.
 The exterior façade of the original building was left intact, and the additions were designed to look compatible.
 Town Department heads who participated in a S.W.O.T. session said that the building has a "handsome appearance." - There used to be a branch in the YCCC.
 This branch closed after the Hart expansion.
-The Hart Library is far from the southern part of Town. - Existing Facilities: Children's Department, Circulation Desk, Adult Reference Department; Stack Area; Adult Book Collection; New Book Area; Audio-Visual area; Study carrels in quiet area; Community Room (85 seats); Administrative Offices; Technical Services area; Staff Lounge; Maintenance Room; Storage Room. - Library gets \$45.55 per capita in funding from the Town; \$53.36 is the County average, by comparison. - The Library is part of the County system.
-There is an automated book sharing system, which makes up for gaps in the collection. - The Library has a web site that allows for online book reservations, allows people to send in emails with reference questions, and provides a calendar of events. - Town Department heads, during a S.W.O.T. session, noted that the Library has unique service ethic. - Facility and equipment needs that have been identified by the Library Director include: (1) more room for all library materials; (2) more room for tables and seating (library currently has half of State standard); (3) more parking spaces; (4) more staff to handle additional workload; (5) larger community room; (6) more room for children's programs; (7) more room for computers; (8) more computers and printers for public use.
+The Hart Library is far from the southern part of Town.
+One participant who attended the Task Force topical workshop on Parks and Community Facilities and who live in the southern part of Town said that she does not use the library much for that reason. - Existing Facilities: Children's Department, Circulation Desk, Adult Reference Department; Stack Area; Adult Book Collection; New Book Area; Audio-Visual area; Study carrels in quiet area; Community Room (85 seats); Administrative Offices; Technical Services area; Staff Lounge; Maintenance Room; Storage Room. - Library gets \$45.55 per capita in funding from the Town; \$53.36 is the County average, by comparison. - The Library is part of the County system.
+There is an automated book sharing system, which makes up for gaps in the collection. - The Library has a web site that allows for online book reservations, allows people to send in emails with reference questions, and provides a calendar of events. - Town Department heads, during a S.W.O.T. session, noted that the Library has unique service ethic.
+That is, there is a great deal of attention to providing great public/customer service to the community. - Facility and equipment needs that have been identified by the Library Director include: (1) more room for all library materials; (2) more room for tables and seating (library currently has half of State standard); (3) more parking spaces; (4) more staff to handle additional workload; (5) larger community room; (6) more room for children's programs; (7) more room for computers; (8) more computers and printers for public use.
 The need for a larger community room was reiterated by people who attended the Task Force S.W.O.T. meeting.